NISRA-Tech-Lab/rap-skeleton-lite/README.md

 -   Create an HTML report with the RAP Skeleton Lite template.

-It is recommended that first-time users of the RAP Skeleton Lite knit the demo report.
+It is recommended that first-time users of the RS-lite knit the demo report.
 This will allow the user to view and interact with an HTML report and give them an idea of what their own report could look like and what elements they can consider including.

 ## Knit the demo HTML report.